 Because A1 is the default reference style in Excel and it is used most of the time, we will discuss only the A1 type references in this tutorial.
 If someone is currently using the R1C1 style, you can turn it off by clicking File > Options > Formulas, and then unchecking the R1C1 reference style box.

-A relative reference in Excel is a cell reference without the $ sign, like A1.
+A relative reference in Excel is a cell address without the $ sign in the row and column coordinates, like A1.

 Supposing you have the following formula in cell B1: